nyfine99/mckelveyschofield/docs/mckelvey_schofield.md

 - **Winset Boundary Visualization:**
   Compute and plot the set of policies that can defeat a given status quo under majority rule.

-- **McKelvey-Schofield Path Animation:**
-  Animate the sequence of policy changes as the agenda setter moves through the winset, showing the “chaotic” path to any point in the policy space.

 - **Greedy and Lookahead Path Algorithms:**
-  Simulate different agenda-setting strategies (greedy, lookahead, adjusted) and visualize their trajectories.
+  Simulate different agenda-setting strategies (greedy, lookahead, adjusted) for use in constructing a McKelvey-Schofield path.

+- **McKelvey-Schofield Path Plotting and Animation:**
+  Animate or plot the sequence of policy changes as the agenda setter moves through the policy space, showing a path of binary options through which voters can be made to choose an undesirable policy over a desirable one.

 ## Example Visualizations